tiwarylab/af2rave/docs/readme.rst

 ----------------

 It is strongly recommended a separate environment for this package.
-The environment.yml will take care of most of the dependencies.
+The ``environment.yml`` will take care of most of the dependencies.
 If you choose to install the dependencies this way, ColabFold will be selected as the default AlphaFold2 model.

+First, make sure you have your ssh-key to GitHub correctly setup, or use the https link to clone the repository.
+Either ``conda`` or ``mamba`` (recommended) is required.
+The code schnippet uses conda but feel free to use mamba.

 .. code-block:: console

     $ git clone git@github.com:tiwarylab/af2rave.git af2rave
     $ cd af2rave
-    $ conda env create -n af2rave
+    $ conda env create -n af2rave -f environment.yml
     $ conda activate af2rave
-    $ conda install python=3.11
-    $ conda install -f environment.yml

-Then use `pip` to install the package.
+Then use ``pip`` to install the package.

 .. code-block:: console

     $ pip install .

-You may need to download the model parameters for ColabFold with
+If you want the folding module installed.
+You need to install ColabFold with ``conda`` and download its parameters.

 .. code-block:: console

+    $ conda install colabfold
     $ python -m colabfold.download

 Bibliography
 ----------------

+The main article describing the method is:

+* Da Teng, Vanessa J. Meraz, Akashnathan Aranganathan, Xinyu Gu, and Pratyush Tiwary, AlphaFold2-RAVE: Protein Ensemble Generation with Physics-Based Sampling, ChemRxiv (2025) https://doi.org/10.26434/chemrxiv-2025-q3mwr

 AlphaFold2-RAVE: